-The BXMT3209 ignition switch has two positions-OFF and ON.
+The Ignition Switch has three positions-OFF, ON, and START.

-Fig. 7-BXMT3209 Ignition Switch
+Fig. 9-Engine Start Switch

-- OFF In the OFF position, there is no power to the engine.
-Turn the switch fully counterclockwise to shut the engine off. - ON The engine operates in the ON position.
-Turn the switch to ON before attempting an engine start.
+- OFF In the OFF position, there is no power to the engine and fuel supply is turned off.
+Turn the switch fully counterclockwise to shut the engine off. - ON In the ON (run) position, the fuel supply solenoid supplies fuel to the engine.
+The machine operates in this position. - START In the START position, the starter engages.
+When released, the switch returns to ON.